DanielGilbert/Sparky/README.md

 # Sparky
-Sparky is a tiny little desktop companion
+Sparky is your friendly desk companion.